top of page

 Upon finishing her graduate studies Naomi worked for several years as a coach, consultant and behavioral scientist.
 In her work with individuals and organizations she found that many of the challenges underlying people's relationship to food and health behavior applied far beyond the food realm, which led her to focus on meaning and mindfulness-based approaches to behavior change.
 She went back to school to earn a degree and license in social work, which enables her to support people through the full range of challenges they may be experiencing.

-Naomi is a passionate lifelong learner.
+Naomi is a lifelong learner.
 She enjoys diving into the challenging and messy parts of life and trying to make meaning from it.
 While she loves conducting scientific research and learning new theories to explain and change human behavior, what she finds most fulfilling is learning from people, listening to their stories, and co-exploring with them how to navigate through challenges so as to find greater meaning, purpose, health and wellbeing.

 DragonFly Calm.jpg